 Boarding the Sunset Limited – Dad Get’s To See Texas

-While the City of New Orleans started my section of the trip, Amtrak’s Sunset Limited starts my Dad’s part.
+While the City of New Orleans started my section of the trip, Amtrak’s Sunset Limited began my Dad’s part.

 The Sunset leaves New Orleans at 9:00 am, traveling west through Louisana.
-Five stops later will are in Beaumont, TX.
+Five stops later will be in Beaumont, TX.
 From there, we will go across the width of Texas to El Paso.
 Dad will see a lot of the state.
 All the stops between San Antonio and El Paso will see twice, plus there we will have several opportunities to get off the train for a few moments walk on Texas soil.

 One part of this ride I am looking forward to is towards the beginning.
 We will travel over the Huey P. Long Bridge.
 I went over the bridge a few years ago but in the dark, and I am excited to see it during the day.
 Check out the video or click the link to see more on the bridge; it’s fascinating.

 The Sunset Limited runs three times a week, in each direction, between New Orleans, LA, and Los Angeles, CA. From end to end, the train takes 46.58 hours to travel 1995 miles.

-From San Antonio, TX, to Los Angeles, a sleeper and coach car from the Texas Eagle gets added (or taken off when it is headed east).
+From San Antonio, TX, to Los Angeles, a sleeper and coach car from the Texas Eagle gets added (or taken off when headed east).
 More on that in the next section.

 A Day In Los Angeles

 The train arrives early in the morning, leaving us with a day to fill before getting back on the train and heading home.
 Luckily LA Union Station has a lounge for us to keep our luggage.

 I hope to find a place to do laundry, but we will see.
-A few activities we chatted about include taking a few train rides to bide our time and fining a few places to eat.
+A few activities we chatted about included taking a few train rides to bide our time and finding a few places to eat.

 The LA Union Station is beautiful, and I think Dad will enjoy walking around the place.
 Like Chicago Union Station, Amtrak and commuter trains share the station, so people watching is available.